Teiolass/tesi-magistrale-code/docs/main.typ

 #note("Posso spiegare più in dettaglio qui")

 It should be noted that the measure we have defined is not a distance in the sense of the metric spaces, in fact it cannot guarantee the triangular inequality.
+Moreover if the number of visit per patient is bounded by $m$ and the number of codes per visit is bounded by $n$, then there will be
+$m^2$ iterations within the DTW algorithm, each of those will require a computation of the visit-to-visit distance, which costs $cal("O")(n^2)$ iterations.
+Thus the total cost of the algorithm is $cal("O")(m^2n^2)$.

 == Solution Proposal